mimvoid/neocities-site/src/content/design/fonts/collections/display/index.md

 Baloo 2 is round and informal.
 This one is the 700 weight version.

-While its Latin writing system is nice, it primarily South Asian scripts like Devanagari, Bengali, Malayam, Telugu, and more.
+While its Latin writing system is nice, it's primarily for South Asian scripts like Devanagari, Bengali, Malayam, Telugu, and more.

 Unfortunately, I haven't figured out how to display them yet.
 Please see the source